What is hepatitis B?

-Hepatitis B is liver inflammation caused by the hepatitis B virus (HBV).
-HBV is one of five types of hepatitis virus.
+Hepatitis B is a liver infection caused by the hepatitis B virus (HBV).
+HBV is one of five types of viral hepatitis.
 The others are hepatitis A, C, D, and E. Each is a different type of virus, and types B and C are most likely to

 HBV infection can be acute or chronic.

 Acute hepatitis B causes symptoms to appear quickly in adults.
 Infants infected at birth rarely develop only acute hepatitis B. Nearly all hepatitis B infections in infants go on to become chronic.

 Possible methods of transmission include:

 - direct contact with infected blood

 - transfer from mother to baby during birth

 - intimate contact with a person with HBV

 - using a razor or any other personal item with remnants of infected fluid